bookschool/org/div/notes/Physical Science/06 Acids, Bases, and Solutions/06 Acids, Bases, and Solutions.md

 ### Vinegar

-From West Africa, we have chicken yassa뾱easoned with malt or cider vinegar.
+From West Africa, we have chicken yassa혰seasoned with malt or cider vinegar.
-From Japan, we have sushi rice뾱easoned with rice vinegar.
-From Italy we have grilled sea bass with anchovy dressing뾱easoned with balsamic vinegar.
+From Japan, we have sushi rice혰seasoned with rice vinegar.
+From Italy we have grilled sea bass with anchovy dressing혰seasoned with balsamic vinegar.
 All the world loves vinegar!

 This sour-tasting ingredient is made from the oxidation of